-Gena Flax, the protagonist of Book 2.
-She has intelligence and insight but her claustrophobic relationship with her aunt has put a psychological glass cage around her, numbing her against other people’s friendship and affection.
-She is patient but distant, especially with her Aunt Helen’s attempts to absorb her in a symbiotic relationship.
+Gena Flax, the protagonist of Book 3.
+She has intelligence and insight but her claustrophobic relationship with her aunt creates a psychological glass cage, making apprehensive about letting others into her life.
+She is patient but distant, especially with her Aunt Helen, whose attempts to absorb her in a symbiotic relationship leave her stifling and despaired.
 She is in desperate need of her own identity.

-Harland Stevens, a guest of the hotel who befriends Jake in Book 1, The Order of Actaeon and becomes the protagonist of Book 3.
-He is about twenty years older than Jake and has a quiet nature but there is an underlying danger about him.
-He pictures himself as a leader, using his charm to mediate between others.
-He is a very dignified man but he also has an empathetic side to him.
-These two aspects of his nature fight it out to extremes without a clear picture of which one will win until it’s almost too late.
+Harland Stevens, a guest of the hotel who befriends Jake in Book 2 and becomes one of the protagonists of Book 4.
+He is twenty years older than Jake and has a quiet nature but there is an underlying danger about him.
+He pictures himself as a leader and uses his charm to manipulate others, though his intentions are less transparent than Larissa’s.
+He is a cool, dignified man but also has an empathetic side to him.
+These two aspects of his nature fight it out to extremes without a clear picture of which one will win until it’s nearly too late.

-To receive updates on the series, please sign up for my newsletter here.
+To receive updates on the series and its off-shoots, please sign up for my newsletter here.

-For a chance to read advanced review copies of the series and all my other works, join my reading group, Tam’s Dreamers, here.
+For a chance to read advanced review copies of the series and my other works and get in on reader-exclusive giveaways, live posts and more, join my reading group, Tam’s Dreamers, here.